tmetsch/graph_stitcher/README.md

   * the notion that two nodes require the same or different target - example
     below: node 1 & 2 need to have the same stitched target node and node 3 & 4
     need to have different stitched target nodes.
-  * the notion that stitched target nodes share a common attribute - example
-    below: node x & y need to be stitched to target nodes which share the same attribute value for the attribute with the name 'group'.
+  * the notion that stitched target nodes (not) share a common attribute - example below: node x & y need to be stitched to target nodes which share the same attribute value for the attribute with the name 'group'.

 The following dictionary can be passed in as a composition condition: